Translation Shifts

 Types of Translation Shifts

-Understanding different types of translation shifts is critical in order to produce excellent quality translations.
+Understanding different types of class shift in translation is critical in order to produce excellent quality translations.
 An excellent quality translation is one that conveys not just the meaning but the real intent of the start text, that too in an accurate and precise manner.
 It is due to such quality concerns, some shifts become extremely necessary.
 However, others could completely alter the intended message or result in a translation that has lost its original meaning.

 Now, primarily there are two major types of ‘shift’ that occur: level shifts and category shifts.
 Let’s understand them in a bit more detail below.